Benchmarking Audio Visual Segmentation for Long-Untrimmed Videos

 Personal data/Human subjects

 Videos in LU-AVS are public on YouTube and annotated via professional annotators.
 The details of the annotation way are explained in our paper.
-Our dataset does not contain personally identifiable information or offensive content.

 Video examples